 Ms. Solomon is a “relationships-first” fifth grade teacher.
 I really enjoy following Ms. Solomon because she is very real, but also very positive about her kiddos and her tough job.
 She posts a range of things—from holiday projects to motivational and interactive bulletin boards, as well as tools and TPT products that she has found worth the money.

 This account is one of my personal favorites!
-Ms. Sammie has been teaching for seven years and has lots of resources to share—from organizational binders, to decorations, to bulletin boards, and more.
-Her joy and positivity come through the screen, and you can’t help but smile about how much she loves her job.
+Ms. Sammie has been teaching for nine years and has lots of resources to share—from organizational binders, to decorations, to bulletin boards, and more.
+Her joy and positivity come through the screen, and you can’t help but smile at how much she loves her job.

 What I love about Ms. Archer’s account is that she gives great tips on organization and upcycling products for new uses.
 Who doesn’t love a thrifty teacher?
 Her use of old bottle caps and furniture would be reason alone to follow, but she also has excellent ideas for hands-on math and science work.